Giovanni Battista Vanni

-Biography
+Giovanni Battista Vanni (c.
+1599 – 27 July 1660) was an Italian painter and engraver of the Baroque period.

-Giovanni Battista Vanni was born in either Pisa or Florence around 1599; he studied successively under Jacopo da Empoli, Aurelio Lomi, and Matteo Rosselli, and then became a disciple of Cristofano Allori.
+Vanni was born in either Pisa or Florence around 1599; he studied successively under Jacopo da Empoli, Aurelio Lomi, and Matteo Rosselli, and then became a disciple of Cristofano Allori.
 He is better known as an engraver than as a painter.
-From 1624 to 1632, he lived in Rome, then returning to Florence after visiting Venice.
+From 1624 to 1632, he lived in Rome, before returning to Florence after visiting Venice.